Kanchenjunga North Base Camp (Pangpema) - Kanchenjunga South BC (Oktang)

 5 - trek Sukethum 1560m

-The road construction to Tibet now reaches here, thankfully we branch off as the road construction continues up the main valley heading towards Olangchung Gola.
+The road construction to Tibet now reaches near here, thankfully we branch off as the road construction continues up the main valley heading towards Olangchung Gola.

 6 - trek Amjilosa 2460m